pingcap/docs-cn/faq/deploy-and-maintain-faq.md

 #### How to back up data in TiDB?

-Currently, the preferred method for backup is using the [PingCAP fork of Mydumper](/mydumper-overview.md).
-Although the official MySQL tool `mysqldump` is also supported in TiDB to back up and restore data, its performance is poorer than [`mydumper`](/mydumper-overview.md)/[`loader`](/loader-overview.md) and it needs much more time to back up and restore large volumes of data.
+Currently, for the backup of a large volume of data, the preferred method is using [BR](/br/backup-and-restore-tool.md).
+Otherwise, the recommended tool is [Dumpling](/export-or-backup-using-dumpling.md).
+Although the official MySQL tool `mysqldump` is also supported in TiDB to back up and restore data, its performance is worse than [BR](/br/backup-and-restore-tool.md) and it needs much more time to back up and restore large volumes of data.

-Keep the size of the data file exported from `mydumper` as small as possible.
-It is recommended to keep the size within 64M.
-You can set value of the `-F` parameter to 64.

-You can edit the `t` parameter of `loader` based on the number of TiKV instances and load status.
-For example, in scenarios of three TiKV instances, you can set its value to `3 * (1 ～ n)`.
-When the TiKV load is very high and `backoffer.maxSleep 15000ms is exceeded` displays a lot in `loader` and TiDB logs, you can adjust the parameter to a smaller value.
-When the TiKV load is not very high, you can adjust the parameter to a larger value accordingly.

 ## Monitoring